tupl-tufts/rdl/README.md

 To perform type checking, RDL needs source code, which it gets by parsing the file containing the to-be-typechecked method.
 Hence, static type checking does not work in `irb` since RDL has no way of getting the source.

-*[github head only]* Typechecking does work in `pry` (this feature has only limited testing) as long as typechecking is delayed until after the method is defined:
+Typechecking does work in `pry` (this feature has only limited testing) as long as typechecking is delayed until after the method is defined:

 ```ruby
 [2] pry(main)> require 'rdl'